bright/new-www/content/blog/the-imago-trap-in-recruitment-why-chasing-the-perfect-candidate-or-company-can-backfire.md

 ### **What can you do if you are a candidate?**

 * Prioritise core values that are most important to you.
 These might include company culture, work life balance, growth opportunities, or specific job responsibilities.
+Not everything is equally important.
+Decide what is your priority.
 * Be open to exploring opportunities with a range of companies including these that may not perfectly match your imago.
 Sometimes unexpected experiences can lead to rewarding career paths.
 * Conduct thorough research on potential employers to ensure they align with your core values and career goals.
 This can help you make informed decisions during the job search.
 * When you receive a job offer, think strategically.
-Focus on the aspects that are most important to you while keeping focus on the important aspects your future employer expect. **The collaboration will make sense only when two sides understand each other’s expectations.**
+Focus on the aspects that are crucial to you while keeping focus on the expectations of your future employer. **The collaboration will make sense only when two sides understand each other’s expectations.**
+* Think of your work as a journey filled with ups, downs, and everything in between.
+Along the way you will come across different people, face unexpected challenges, and celebrate small (and big) wins.
+What truly matters is what you take from each experience and how you choose to see it. **You can focus on what went wrong or you can recognise the lessons, growth, and opportunities that came with it.
+In the end the glass is as full as you decide it to be.**
 * Don't let fear of imperfection stop you from pursuing opportunities.
 Focus on presenting your strengths, learning from feedback, and seeking roles where you can contribute and grow.
-It iv s about aligning your skills and aspirations with a role, not being the “perfect” fit from the outset.
+It is about aligning your skills and aspirations with a role, not being the “perfect” fit from the outset.

 # **the costs of unrealistic imago**